Enter Topic

 |

-Having a hard time getting started on that term paper that is due soon?
+Having a hard time getting started on that essay that is due soon?

 Maybe you just don't know what to write about or just need some ideas to get you on your way?
-Worry that your paper won't be good enough to make your teacher happy?
+Worry that your college essay won't be good enough to make your teacher happy?
 Wish there was some resource that could help?
 Worry no more...

 EssayZap is the solution!
-We have over 45,000 college essays available on our site for you to peruse and print and will fit into any student's budget.
+We have over 45,000 reports available on our site for you to peruse and print and will fit into any student's budget.
 Unlike some other sites that